-Legislators would like for this proposed law to be passed by July 1st of this year.
+Legislators hope to pass the law by July 1st of this year.

 Distracted driving has led to numerous fatal crashes in the past few years.
-In North Carolina, recent statistics show that 356 people were killed as a direct result of driving while distracted.
+Recent research shows that distracted driving killed 356 people in North Carolina.

 However, this statistic doesn’t count those who have been severely and catastrophically injured as a result of distracted driving as well.

 These injuries suffered as a direct result of the negligence of someone else could lead to never-ending medical bills, loss of income and future expensive medical care costs.